Shun Lee

 Shun Lee (順利) is an area north of Sau Mau Ping and east of Ngau Chi Wan in Hong Kong.
 The area was originally known as Rennie's Farm.
 It is later named after the first public housing estate in the area, Shun Lee Estate.
 It is also known as Sze Shun (四順, i.e. Four Shun) as there are four estates with name starting with Shun in 2006.

 Before any urban development, the rural area belonged to the rural district of Ngau Chi Wan.
 Later, it was also once considered an extension of Ngau Tau Kok.
 After the establishment of District Boards of Hong Kong, the area is administratively under Kwun Tong District.

 Geography

 The area is a valley surrounded by hills.
 A main river flowed from Custom Hill and joined another river from Kowloon Peak and emptied into Kowloon Bay via Jordan Valley.

 Public housing

 The public housing estates and Home Ownership Scheme in Sze Shun includes Shun Lee Estate, Shun On Estate, Shun Chi Court and Shun Tin Estate.

 Shun Lee Estate

 Shun Lee Estate (順利邨) is the earliest public housing estate in Sze Shun area.
 It has totally 7 residential blocks built in 1978 and 1980 respectively.

+Hong Kong Public Libraries maintains the Shun Lee Estate Public Library in the Shun Lee Tsuen Sports Centre.